 In mid-September of 1918, the Poli’s welcomed a recent World Series champion to Hartford.
 The one and only, George Herman “Babe” Ruth of the Boston Red Sox guest starred for the Poli’s in a benefit game.
 The event raised funds for American troops from Hartford who were fighting overseas in World War I. Ruth arrived to the city amidst cheering fans in the streets.
 Manager Curtis Gillette of the Poli’s drove the Babe to Hotel Bond on Asylum Street where he was swarmed by reporters.
 The next day, Ruth joined the Poli’s at Wethersfield Avenue.

-On Sunday, September 15, 1918, Ruth and the Poli’s opposed the Fisk Red Tops of Chicopee, Massachusetts.
-While pitching and batting third, he recorded two hits including a double off the “Bull Durham” tobacco sign on the center field wall.
-Ruth also threw a complete game shutout, allowed 4 hits and led the Poli’s to a 1-0 victory.
-He beat his Red Sox counterpart, Dutch Leonard who guest starred on the mound for the Red Tops.
-Another Red Sox teammate, Sam Agnew played catcher for the Poli’s and drove in the game’s only run.
-Ruth and entertained a Hartford crowd of more than 5,000, and earned $350 for his appearance.
+Then Ruth and the Poli’s opposed the Fisk Red Tops of Chicopee, Massachusetts.
+On Sunday, September 15, 1918, while Ruth pitched and battied third in Hartford.
+He recorded two hits, including a double off of the “Bull Durham” tobacco sign on the center field wall.
+Ruth threw a complete game shutout, allowed four hits and led the Poli’s to victory.
+Another Red Sox teammate, Sam Agnew played catcher for the Poli’s and drove in the game’s only run, beating another Red Sox counterpart, Dutch Leonard, who guest starred on the mound for the Red Tops.
+Ruth entertained a Hartford crowd of more than 5,000, and earned $350 for his appearance.

-A week later, Ruth once again played on a Sunday at the Hartford Grounds (also known as Wethersfield Avenue Grounds and Hartford Baseball Park) for the Poli’s in a doubleheader.
-In the first game, the Hartford Poli’s went head to head with Pratt & Whitney Aircraft.
-Five Major Leaguers including Ruth appeared in the games that day.
-Ruth pitched and hit third in the Poli’s lineup.
-Even though he pitched well, Ruth was out-dueled by his Red Sox teammate, “Bullet” Joe Bush and Pratt & Whitney won the game by a score of 1 to 0.
+A week later, Ruth played for the Poli’s in a doubleheader.
+It was a Sunday at the Hartford Grounds (also known as Wethersfield Avenue Grounds and Hartford Baseball Park).
+They went head-to-head with Pratt & Whitney Aircraft.
+Five Major Leaguers including Ruth appeared that day.
+Ruth pitched had a quality start but was outdueled by Pratt & Whitney and his Red Sox teammate, “Bullet” Joe Bush by a score of 1 to 0.

-In the second game of the day, Ruth and the Poli’s faced a former Hartford Senator turned New York Yankee, Ray Fisher.
-Fisher was the headliner for the traveling Fort Slocum team who beat the Poli’s by a score of 4 to 1.
+In the second game of the day, Ruth and the Poli’s faced a former Hartford Senators pitcher turned New York Yankee, Ray Fisher.
+Fisher was the headliner for a Fort Slocum team who ended up defeating the Poli’s.
 Ruth played first base, had a base hit and scored the Poli’s lone run.
-A crowd of more than 3,000 people were in attendance for this rare occasion; a doubleheader featuring Babe Ruth and the Hartford Poli’s.
+A crowd of more than 3,000 were in attendance for the occasion; a doubleheader featuring Babe Ruth in Hartford.

-The following year, Ruth played first base in another game with the Hartford Poli’s.
+The following year, Ruth played first base in a reprisal with the Hartford Poli’s.
 On September 28, 1919 at Poli Field in East Hartford they opposed the New Britain Pioneers.
 Mayor of Hartford, Richard J. Kinsella threw out the game’s ceremonial first pitch and posed for a photograph with Ruth.
 The Babe hit two balls over the right field fence but was only allowed one base for each long ball due to a “short porch” ground rule.
 Earlier that day he had hit a batting practice homer said to be struck over 500 feet.
-The Poli’s shutout the Pioneers 3 to 0 before a crowd of more than 6,000 fans.
+The Poli’s shutout the Pioneers before a crowd of more than 6,000 fans.

-Ruth was persuaded to join the Poli’s once more in 1920.
+The Hartford Poli’s persuaded Babe Ruth to make an encore appearance in 1920.
 After his first season with the New York Yankees, Ruth starred for the Poli’s against New Departure at Muzzy Field in Bristol, Connecticut.
-On October 2, 1920, he hit clean-up for the Poli’s, played every position except pitcher and went 4 for 4 with 3 singles and a double.
-Nonetheless, New Departure shutout the Poli’s 7 to 0 thanks to crafty pitching from Gus Helfrich, a minor league spitballer from the New York State League.
+On October 2, 1920, he hit clean-up, played nearly every position and went 4 for 4 with three singles and a double.
+However, New Departure shutout the Poli’s thanks to crafty pitching from Gus Helfrich, a minor league spitballer from the New York State League.
 Extra trains and trolleys were scheduled to Bristol that Saturday afternoon, allowing 10,000 fans to see Ruth’s final game with the Hartford Poli’s.

 For more than 15 years, the Hartford Poli’s were a top tier amateur club.
 By 1920, the club had developed some of the best players in Hartford.
 They included Rex Islieb, a standout third baseman, Bill Pike, a left-handed ace and Jim O’Leary, a hard-throwing pitcher.
 The Poli squad eventually disbanded and evolved into another team called the All-Hartfords in 1921 with a similar roster from previous years.
 Though a century has passed since the Poli’s won local prestige, their contributions culturally significant and a source of entertainment and civic pride.